oravital7/PacmanRobot/README.md

 For each vertex the algoritm checks if he can see other vertexes. if there is a straight line betwween them, it adds the vertex to the list of neighbors of the vertex.

+##### GraphBuilder
+This class builds a graph for a given source and desination, using the CalcNeighbor class.

+##### Graphlist
+This class calculates the shortest path from given graphs.

+##### MainAlgo
+This class implements thread.
+It calculates the shortest path from the pacman to each fruit on the board, and choose the closest fruit.
+If the fruit got eaten while the pacman was trying to reach it, the algorithm calculates another route the the current closest fruit.

 <img src="./Task4/Icon/autoAlgo.PNG" width="350" height="300">

 Class Diagram